learn-co-curriculum/dsc-oauth-open-authorization/README.md

 You can think of an access token as a secret code that identifies our HTTP requests as coming from the actual user that has signed in and authenticated themselves.

 For the remainder of this lesson, we'll borrow some example graphics and explanations from Dropbox's amazing [OAuth Guide](https://www.dropbox.com/developers/reference/oauth-guide), which provides a detailed explanation of exactly how OAuth works with Dropbox.
-We're only interested in the broad strokes of this as an example of how it all works, but if you have time, take a look at the full guide--it's quite informative, and very easy to understand!
+We're only interested in the broad strokes of this as an example of how it all works, but if you have time, take a look at the full guide--it's quite informative and very easy to understand!

 Have a look at an example scenario for an Image/gallery app that wants to access its users' Dropbox accounts for accessing or storing new images.